USEPA/WNTR/documentation/installation.rst

 Developer instructions
 ------------------------

-Developers should review the :ref:`developers` and :ref:`copyright_license` sections before contributing to WNTR.
+Developers should review the :ref:`developers` section before contributing to WNTR.

-Developers can clone and setup the main branch of WNTR from source files using git using the following commands in a terminal, command line, or PowerShell prompt::
+Developers can clone and setup the main branch of WNTR from source files using the following commands in a terminal, command line, or PowerShell prompt::

     git clone https://github.com/USEPA/WNTR